 This time it was her turn to roll her eyes, "I'll see y'all later."

-After they left, she went into her classroom to talk to the potions professor.
+The three students stood and left as she went into her classroom to talk to the potions professor.

 "Took you long enough," he said.